Putin's Palace: Ownership

 Russian government official Vladimir Kozhin told reporters from the Russian daily Kommersant that the Russian government had approved the construction of the estate by the Lirus group, and that the government maintained a stake in the project until 2008, when it sold its share.

 In March 2011, it was reported that Alexander Ponomarenko, a businessman and billionaire who made his money in sea ports, banking, commercial real estate and airport construction, acquired the company "Idokopas" which owned the palace.
 At the time of the purchase, Idokopas owned around 67 hectares of recreational land near the settlement of Praskoveyeka, including a guesthouse complex amounting to 26,000 square meters.

-Ponomarenko also said he had bought a second company, the Azure Berry Company («Лазурная ягода»), which owned 60 hectares of agricultural land near Divnomorsk, a settlement 13 kilometers from Praskoveyevka.
+Ponomarenko said he had bought a second company, the Azure Berry Company («Лазурная ягода»), which owned 60 hectares of agricultural land near Divnomorsk, a settlement 13 kilometers from Praskoveyevka.
 Ponomarenko bought the unfinished complex from Shamalov and his partners.
 At the time of the purchase, Ponomarenko did not disclose the value of the deal, but hinted he had been able to purchase the property for a very good price – the asset was heavily encumbered with debts and the developers had run out of money to complete the project.

 When asked about the projected value of the complex once complete, he conceded that suggestions it could be as much as $350 million "were close to the truth".
-According to Vedomosti, however, experts estimated the value of the property at $20 million.
-In July 2011, the Azure Berry Company was sold to SVL Group, controlled by Boris Titov, the owner of champagne factory "Abrau-Durso".
+According to Vedomosti, experts estimated the value of the property at $20 million.
+In July 2011, the Azure Berry Company was sold to SVL Group, controlled by Boris Titov, the owner of sparkling wine factory "Abrau-Durso".
 Ponomarenko's media representatives told Forbes in 2021 that Ponomarenko had withdrawn from the project in 2016.